andrewsardone/andrewsardone.github.com/about.md

 title: About
 ---

 My name is Andrew.
-I'm a technology professional working at [Nutshell](http://www.nutshell.com), a startup developing some awesome new business software.
+I'm a technology professional working at [Nutshell](http://www.nutshell.com) where we're shipping some awesome new business software.

 ![me](/images/me.png "Andrew Sardone")